 With the rush to remember everyone on our holiday shopping lists, it’s easy to forget that bad gifts often lead to something even worse: garbage.
-That’s why we’ve filled up a cornucopia of consumable goodies, each designed to appeal to a particular gourmand in your life.

 For the indiscriminate snacker